Alfresco/docs-alfresco/support/latest/policies/amp.md

 ## Alfresco Unsupported Extensions and integrations

-An AMP/JAR developed by the Alfresco is considered to be unsupported if it is not documented in the [Official Documentation Online](https://docs.alfresco.com){:target="_blank"}.
+An AMP/JAR developed by Alfresco is considered to be unsupported if it is not documented in the [Official Documentation](https://docs.alfresco.com){:target="_blank"}.
 In addition, the following will also be true:

 * The module.title will include the term unsupported (Alfresco One 3.1 onwards)
 * The AMP is only available for download from the Labs sites (Alfresco One 3.1 onwards)